 - Doppelgänger: The player chooses one JL member and then he/she has to fight against other JL members, just to discover they are Evil Counterpart of them.

-- Evil Twin: Every of the JL members you fight against in the game.
+- Evil Twin: Every one of the JL members you fight against in the game is later revealed as clones made by Darkseid to stop you.

-- Fan Remake: Thanks to M.U.G.E.N, all the characters were remade in a better quality than the source, first as separate characters (and edits) and later as a couple of fullgames.
+- Fan Remake: Thanks to M.U.G.E.N, all the characters were remade in a better quality than the source, first as separate characters (and edits) and later as a couple of fullgames, one of them makes crossover with Street Fighter.

 - Hollywood Science: The Flash can throw Mini-Tornadoes as his projectile attack which is ABSOLUTELY IMPOSSIBLE to do with just a simple swing of the arm.
 And to top it off, he can throw Mini-Tornadoes...
 IN SPACE!!